richard-hartnell/CJF-website/README.md

 # CJF-website
-a fork of Cascade Juggling Festival website
+this was a fork of Cascade Juggling Festival's website and now it's its own thing.
+Visible at https://www.cascadejugglingfestival.org